Note that more topics will be added to this page as time goes on

 within a few months.

-So the plan is to have people
+So the plan is that most people

 AI/LLM-based query, it will deduct $0.01 or $0.02 from their credits (depending